SchlossLab/Doherty_CDprediction_mBio_2017/submission/Doherty_CDprediciton_mBio_2017_finaldraft.md

 induction phase of the study and were re-randomized into maintenance therapy groups 8 weeks after induction based on their response (Figure 1A).
-In the current study, response was defined as a decrease in a subject's initial Crohn's Disease Activity Index (CDAI) greater than 30%.
+In the current study, response was defined as a decrease in a subject's initial Crohn's Disease Activity Index (CDAI) greater than 100 points or remission.
 Remission was defined as a CDAI below 150 points.
 The CDAI is the standard instrument for evaluating clinical symptoms and disease activity in CD (38, 39).
 The CDAI weights patient reported stool frequency, abdominal pain, and general well being over a week, in combination with weight change, hematocrit, opiate usage for diarrhea, and the presence of abdominal masses or other complications to determine the disease severity score (38, 39).
 Subjects provided stool samples at baseline (screening) and at 4, 6, and 22 weeks after induction for analysis using 16S rRNA gene sequencing (Figure 1B).

-**Prediction of remission following treatment**
+The number of subjects in each treatment group at the primary and secondary endpoints are summarized in Table 2 by their treatment outcome.

+**Association of baseline microbial signatures with treatment remission**

 We investigated whether the composition of the baseline fecal microbiota could predict therapeutic remission (CDAI &lt; 150) 6 weeks after